Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 ## Conclusions

-Over the course of this research Wi-Fi security concepts and common attacks against Wi-Fi networks were analyzed.
-I was able to build the knowledgebase and practical skills necessary to conduct wireless security assessments
+Over the course of this research, Wi-Fi security concepts and common attacks against Wi-Fi networks were analyzed.
+The presented materials should enable the reader to build the knowledgebase and practical skills necessary to conduct wireless security assessments.
 Wi-Fi networks are a dangerous attack surface that can provide an adversary with a solid foothold in an organization’s infrastructure, yet wireless security is often neglected by business owners (and by people overall).
 As we conduct penetration tests, it is our responsibility to highlight the importance of this topic as well as educate our clients on implementing the best security practices in order to mitigate wireless attacks and improve the overall defense of their infrastructure.

 ## Resources